Homeless Gear Family Of Programs

 We send volunteers, staff and agency partners onto the streets of Fort Collins three nights per week to build relationships and deliver life-sustaining supplies and referrals to people experiencing homelessness.
-We provide hope companionship to the people we serve, connect them to resources in the community, provide supplies to anyone who needs them and (when applicable) recruit individuals to visit the Murphy Center for Hope and/or participate in our Hand Up and Dedicated Navigator programs.
+We provide hope to the people we serve, connect them to resources in the community, provide supplies to anyone who needs them and (when applicable) recruit individuals to visit the Murphy Center for Hope and/or participate in our/others’ programs.

 Dedicated Navigator Program:

-The Dedicated Navigator program helps individuals and families who are homeless or low-income fill out forms and apply for benefits (Food Assistance, Medicaid, TANF, etc.) for which they may be eligible.
+The Dedicated Navigator program helps individuals and families who are homeless or low-income fill out forms and apply for benefits (Food Assistance, Medicaid, TANF, etc.).
 Our goals are to (a) help individuals and families navigate the often-complex maze of benefits applications and (b) receive funds/services that help them progress toward self-sufficiency.

 With an emphasis on employment, we help job-seekers who are homeless or near-homeless to gain and maintain self-sufficiency.
-We provide one-on-one career counseling and individualized mentorship.
+We provide one-on-one career counseling and individualized case management.
 We also maintain partnerships with local businesses; we train and refer program participants, and business partners hire some of those whom we refer.

 One Village One Family:

 One Village One Family empowers families who are homeless to regain stability, secure housing and achieve self-sufficiency.
 Homeless Gear recruits partner groups and those groups form mentor teams—or “villages”—of 4-6 people.
-Each village is trained and works with a family to 1) raise funds for housing purposes (e.g. first month’s rent) and 2) provide about six months of mentoring as the family regains housing and acclimates to their community.
+Each village is trained and works with a family to 1) raise funds for housing purposes (e.g. first month’s rent) and 2) provide about six months of support as the family regains and retains housing.

 Murphy Center for Hope: